United Nations Day

 What is the International Simulations Association?

-The “ISA” is a student organization at UALR that participates in Model United Nations and Model Arab Leagues.
-ISA participates in the Collegiate Model UN conference in Russellville, Arkansas; the Midwest Model UN conference in St. Louis, Missouri; and the National Model Arab League conference in Washington D.C.
+The “ISA” is a student organization at UALR that participates in Model United Nations and Model Arab League.
+ISA competes in the Collegiate Model UN conference in Russellville, Arkansas; the Bilateral Model Arab League conference in Houston, Texas; and the National Model Arab League conference in Washington D.C.
 As a service to Arkansas high schools, ISA chairs a committee at the Arkansas Model UN conference, hosts the annual UN Day celebration at UALR and hosts the UALR High School Model Arab League conference.
-The academic year culminates for ISA when they host the Southwest Model Arab League conference.
-ISA plans to expand by adding Model European Union to the simulations program.
 For more information on ISA contact the faculty advisor Dr. Rebecca Glazier at firstname.lastname@example.org.